 Lipstick-tube sized portions of 24 people’s cremains were Celestis' first clientele, loaded aboard a Pegasus rocket and launched from the Canary Islands in 1997.
 Among them was a portion of Star Trek creator Gene Roddenberry, as well as famed psychologist Timothy Leary.
 Since then, Celestis has done 15 memorial launches, all secondary payloads aboard other NASA rockets.

-“I was looking for something that could bring to commercial space activities a mass market,” Shafer said.
+“I was looking for something that could bring to commercial space activities a mass market,” Chafer said.